iViollard/iViollard.github.io/_posts/2016-10-21-J4G-Comes-to-life.md

 blogtitle: J4G Comes to life
 imageurl: /assets_CM/images/J4GDesignBlog.jpg
-imagealt: J4G Design logo - block lettering in a square on top of a blue background The J4G Design logo that I created.
+imagealt: J4G Design logo - block lettering in a square on top of a blue background
+imagedescription: The J4G Design logo that I created.
 smalldesc: I've gone solo as a contractor!
 Welcome to the world J4G Design.
 date: 2016-10-21
 tags: [BRANDING, DESIGN]